n00shoak/Portfolio/Document/Stuff I enjoy.md

 ## 🦎 Monster hunter
 ![Pictures](https://github.com/n00shoak/Portfolio/blob/main/Document/Pictures/mh%20wild.png)
 *I could go on for many lines about why I enjoy this game so much, but to keep the document clear, I’ll stick to the main points.
 I enjoy Monster Hunter games because they are an intellectual challenge without being a “hill” in difficulty: you're presented with a series of situations (the monster's attacks), and the goal is to react with the correct moves based on your avatar’s current state (from attack A, I can dodge, perform a counter, or use a shield…).
 Having clear knowledge of both the task and how to confront it feels really rewarding when you finally vanquish the monster and claim victory!
-Also, the Palicoes (the cats) are one of the big reasons I enjoy the game—they’re just so cute!*
+Also, the Palicoes (the cats) are one of the big reasons I enjoy the game, they’re just so cute!*

 ## ⚙️ Factorio
 ![Pictures](https://github.com/n00shoak/Portfolio/blob/main/Document/Pictures/factorio.png)